Select a tab to review a team member’s biography.

 David Metzner, Managing Partner

 Mr. Metzner began his public policy career as the Director of Legislative Affairs for The Singer Company.
-He assisted the CEO and other senior executives in developing corporate positions on tax policy, international trade, and national security.
+He assisted the CEO and other senior executives in developing and advocating corporate positions on tax policy, international trade, and national security.
 During this period, he often spoke to corporate employees about the private sector’s role in policy development at the state, local, and federal levels of government.

 John East, Director of Research